 Create the most effective schedule

 You now have a little more insight on what it takes to schedule a musical.
-But maybe you’re a little foggy on all of the technical aspects of scheduling.
+But maybe you’re a little foggy on all the technical aspects of scheduling.

 No worries.
 We have you covered.
 Knowing about these particular considerations is the hardest part.
 Let it inform how you use the stripboard.
 The next post dives deeper into using the stripboard to create the most efficient and organized shooting schedule you’ve made yet.